Real Time Paid Parking Availability Map

 - What can I do if a pay station is not working?

 If a pay station is not working, try another nearby pay station or the HotSpot app.
 Please note you are still responsible for payment of your parking session.
-Please also report the pay station issue by calling 311 or sending an email to email@example.com.
+You may report the pay station issue by calling 311 or sending an email to firstname.lastname@example.org.

 - What can I do if there’s a problem with my HotSpot app?